“Creole String Beans do the best straight up swamp pop in New Orleans. They’ve got feel, soul and humor.”

 - Sally-Ann Roberts, Eyewitness Morning News, WWL TV

 "I absolutely LOVED your group.
-Can you go ahead and put our event on your 2009 schedule?
+Can you go ahead and put our event on next year's schedule?
 I'm serious, you guys were fabulous.
 You really added to the event and its success!"

 - Julie LaCour, Director of Special Events/Celebration in the Oaks, New Orleans City Park

 "I saw The Creole String Beans at the Rock and Bowl and it was the most fun I've had in 7 years."

 - Trey Ball, Stuart Hall first grader, 7 years old